 complexité architecturale des écritures scriabiniennes.

 (Messiaen) Rendre avec cohérence, avec une pareille solidité technique, une lucidité explicative et totale, avec un engagement émotif poussé (sans que ce dernier ne prenne le dessus sur 1'exécution) est une réussite artistique rare, qui place le pianiste Austbø aux sommets de l'interprétation des maîtres du vingtième siècle.

 G.D.M. - Il Secolo XIX (Genova)

-performances of Scriabin by pianist Håkon Austbø
+Scriabin by pianist Håkon Austbø

 Hilary Finch, The Times (London)